Note-0x01/FoundryMacros/README.md

 # FoundryMacros
-Just a set of miscellaneous foundry macros written in JavaScript
+Just a set of miscellaneous FoundryVTT macros written in JavaScript